-When you enable the Use Storyboard for Launch Screen checkbox, the Custom Storyboard button appears.
+When you select the Custom Storyboard option in the Launch screen type dropdown for either iPhone or iPad, the Custom Storyboard button appears.

 Click the Custom Storyboard button to select a storyboard to show when your game starts up on the device.
 For your storyboard to appear here, you must first create the storyboard in Xcode and copy it to your Project.
 For more information, see Apple developer documentation about storyboards, scenes, and connections.

 When you disable the Use Storyboard for Launch Screen checkbox, you can implement splash images with one of these methods:

 If you don’t use custom storyboards, you can use Unity’s built-in launch screens to implement splash images.

 A launch screen is a Storyboard file from which iOS creates a splash screen on the device.
 It has the following limitations:

 Select the Launch screen type for iPhone and iPad in the the iPhone Launch Screen and iPad Launch Screen sections:

 Note: Apple no longer supports Launch Images.
 Unity has removed all settings related to Launch Images in 2019.4 and newer versions.

 |Default||When you select this option, Unity adds a solid blue-black image that’s the same color as the background for Unity’s default splash screen.
 The image is used for both portrait and landscape orientations, and displays using aspect-fill mode.|

 |None||Apple no longer supports Launch Images.
 This option exists for backwards compatibility reasons.
 If you select it, your project will use Unity’s default splash screen instead.|